hackclub/jams/jams/singles/online-store/en-US.md

 ![Gradient](https://cloud-rh9f8bcjk-hack-club-bot.vercel.app/1pasted_image_20230718011436.png)

 It's time to create the ✨ charm ✨!
-I'll make an Circle with the **Ellipse Tool** and import the images I want to use for the design.
+I'll make a Circle with the **Ellipse Tool** and import the images I want to use for the design.

 ![First charm](https://cloud-rh9f8bcjk-hack-club-bot.vercel.app/2pasted_image_20230718011702.png)